 |1970s||A new terminus station is opened in Hung Hom and the old station is demolished with the exception of the Clock Tower.|

 |1990s||The Clock Tower is listed as a Declared Monument.|

 - Star Ferry Pier, Kowloon Point, Tsim Sha Tsui, Kowloon

-- MTR Tsim Sha Tsui Station, Exit E. Walk towards Salisbury Road, then turn right and take the subway (pedestrian tunnel) located next to the YMCA to the Hong Kong Cultural Centre.
-Turn right again and walk straight ahead towards the waterfront; or,
+- MTR East Tsim Sha Tsui Station, Exit L6, take the subway (pedestrian tunnel) to the Hong Kong Cultural Centre.
+Turn right and walk straight ahead towards the waterfront; or Tsim Sha Tsui Station, Exit E. Walk towards Salisbury Road, then turn right and take the subway (pedestrian tunnel) located next to the YMCA to the Hong Kong Cultural Centre.
+Turn right again and walk straight ahead towards the waterfront; or

 - Star Ferry from Central or Wan Chai and follow the signs.
 The Clock Tower is located next to the Tsim Sha Tsui Star Ferry Pier.